b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 ..  topic:: Description

-	This attribute is used to
+	This attribute is used to set the number of column in the Tree

-..  note:: Not yet tested
+..  code-block:: python

-    ui.Tree({ 'ID':'my_tree', 'ColumnCount': 1 })
+    ui.Tree({ 'ID':'my_tree', 'ColumnCount': 2 })

+..  image:: images/UI_tree_columncount.png
+	:width: 400px
+	:align: center

 SortingEnabled